Parici75/latentspace-explorer/README.md

 Extending the project
 -
 Adapting this toolbox to a specific use case typically involves:
-- setting up a proper data ingestion module to interface with the data source.
+- Setting up a proper data ingestion module to interface with the data source.
-- writing the data preprocessing module that prepare the data to be analysed.
+- Writing the data preprocessing module that prepare the data to be analysed.

 [Here](https://benjaminroland.onrender.com/work/interactive-anomaly-detector-and-scorer) is an example of how one can use the core functionalities of this toolbox to tackle real-world customer issues.